Undergraduate Financial Aid

-The financial aid process begins by filling out the Free Application for Federal Student Aid (FAFSA).
-If you wish to apply for financial aid, including loans and work study, then you must complete the FAFSA.
+The Rosemont financial aid process begins by filling out the Free Application for Federal Student Aid (FAFSA).
+If you wish to apply for financial aid, including loans and work study, you must complete the FAFSA.
 If you're only interested in merit aid, you are not required to complete the FAFSA.
 Please email the Office of Financial Aid and advise them you will not be completing the FAFSA form.

 You should gather federal income tax returns and W2 forms for yourself and your parent(s).
-If you or your parent has not yet filed your federal income tax return, then you can estimate income information and subsequently update the FAFSA when your tax returns are complete.
+If you or your parents have not yet filed your federal income tax return, you can estimate your income information and subsequently update the FAFSA when your tax returns are complete.

-You can complete the FAFSA online at www.fafsa.gov.
-The data entered on the FAFSA will be used to calculate an Expected Family Contribution (EFC).
+Complete the FAFSA online at www.fafsa.gov.
+The data entered on the FAFSA is used to calculate an Expected Family Contribution (EFC).
 The EFC is used by the Financial Aid Office to determine eligibility for federal, state, and institutional aid.

 You may select up to 10 schools to receive the results of your FAFSA.
-If you're interested in financial aid from Rosemont College, enter our school code (003360) if you would like to receive financial aid from Rosemont College.
+If you're interested in financial aid from Rosemont College, enter our school code (003360).

-You and your parent will both need to sign the FAFSA.
-You can sign electronically with the PIN issued by the U.S. Department of Education while completing your FAFSA.
+Both you and your parent need to sign the FAFSA.
+Sign electronically with your FSA ID (federal student aid id), issued by the U.S. Department of Education while completing your FAFSA.
 Please note, the applying student and parent need separate email addresses.
-Alternately, you can print a signature page which both you and your parent will need to sign and return by mail to the FAFSA processor.
+Alternately, you can print a signature page, which also needs to be signed by both student and parent, and return it by mail to the FAFSA processor.
 However, this generally causes extreme delays.

-Rosemont College generally receives FAFSA results in 2-4 business days if the application is signed electronically.
+If an application is signed electronically, Rosemont College generally receives FAFSA results in 2-4 business days.

 There are a number of reasons why your financial aid might need to be updated.
 If data on your FAFSA changes through verification or corrections you make, your EFC may change, affecting your eligibility.
 If so, a revised award package will be created.
 If you receive additional aid after your initial award package, your eligibility may be affected.
 Changes in enrollment or housing status can also impact the financial aid offered.
 Any time a change is made to your financial aid package, you will receive an electronic notification to review your financial aid record on our iNet financial aid portal.